dehyabi/py-scraper/README.md

 2. **Choose your scraping tools:**

    - **beautifulsoup-headless**: Uses BeautifulSoup for scraping without opening a browser.
+   - **selenium-headless**: Uses Selenium to scrape without opening a browser.
    - **scrapegraphai-headless**: Uses ScrapeGraphAI for scraping without opening a browser (need OpenAI API Key).
-   - **selenium-headless**: Uses Selenium to scrape without opening a browser.
-   - **selenium-gui**: Uses Selenium with a graphical user interface (need Chrome installed).

    For example you use beautifulsoup-headless just do: